getify/foi-lang/Foi-Guide.md

-# Foi Language: The Incomplete Guide
+# Foi Language: (Mostly Complete) Guide

-This stuff is pretty much all subject to change.
-Consider everything experimental R&D for the foreseeable future.
+Foi has stablized design wise, and now has a [full specification](formalization-work/Foi-Specification.md) though some of the details/semantics may still change.

-If you're looking for a [formal grammar specification](Grammar.md) for **Foi**, it's in progress.
+If you're looking for the **Foi** grammar: [Lexical Grammar](formalization-work/Lexical-Grammar.md) and [Syntactic Grammar](formalization-work/Syntactic-Grammar.md)

 ## Table of Contents